4 image collage home maintenance exterior

 Ask for References:

 Get at least three recent references.
-(Ask for references within the last 3-6 mos.
-And ask for recommendations from clients that had similar projects to your’s.)
+(Ask for clients they’ve worked with in the last 3-6 mos.
+And ask them for client’s who had projects similar to your’s.)

 Questions to Ask Contractor’s References:

 This is probably the most valuable resource for you.
 Many people will call a reference and simple ask “were you happy with XYZ contractor?”
-But, you can get a lot more information about the contractor if you know the right questions to ask.
+But, you can get a lot more information about the contractor if you ask a few more questions.
+This is only a few of the questions I ask:

 1. Were you happy with the job the contractor did?
 Was the work performed to your standards?